nlxdodge/portfolio/source/_works/keydungeon.md

 I also added variables for the main colors of the website, so the light, dark and orange colors can be changed on one location for the whole application.
 Which saves time and errors.

-## Increase in price
+## 💶 Increase in price

-My host [Cloudbear](https://cloudbear.nl) thought that increasing the price from €0.50 to €7.50 a month was needed.
-But that is a price increase of 1400%.
-That's bonkers, going from €6,- a year to €90,- is just too much.
-That made me take action immediately, I started looking for a cheap alternative for PHP hosting.
-I did found another host which had the same price, but no e-mail or added domain.
+My host [Cloudbear](https://cloudbear.nl) wanted to switch it customer base around, they way they where doing that was somewhat controversial as well.
+The previous price I had to pay was €0.50 a month.
+The new to pay price was going to be €7.50 a  a month...
+That is a price increase of 1400%!
+So by going from €6,- a year to €90,- a year made me take action immediately, I started looking for other alternatives in PHP hosting.
+I did found another host called [Vimmexx](https://www.vimexx.nl/) which in my opinion is still good for the price.
+Vimexx also puts heavy restrictions up on users, for example: 25GB of traffic a month.

-So I choose to create another Vue app and connect everything in the back-end with IBM.
-As IBM is the only one that doesn't require a credit card when signing up for their services.
-I do have time till next year before they will increase the price.
-So I am also currently working on revising this project.
+But for a portfolio of keydungeon it doesn't really matter to much, as I don't upload to many images and code or docker/program builds should be on Github anyways.

+## 🔨 Upgrades
+I do plan to upgrade Keydungeon, but it's on the bottom of the list.
+So planning to make a new PHP API and a vue 3 front-end for starters.